therootcompany/libauth.js/README.md

 ## POST /api/authn/challenge/order

-This should call `notify` which should send an email according to a template.
+This will invoke `notify` which should send an email according to a template.

 Request